fiverr/passable/documentation/enforce/rules/size/larger_than_or_equals/README.md

 # Size | largerThanOrEquals

 ## Description
-Returns true if a given value is larger than or equals another value.
-The values do not have to be of the same type
+Checks that your `enforce` value is larger than or equals a given number.

 ## Arguments
-* `value`: the value which you would like to test. can be:
-* `target` the value which you would like your initial object to be tested against
+* `size`: `number` | the number which you would like your initial value to be tested against.

-Both arguments can be of the following types:
+The `value` argument can be of the following types:
-* object: checks against count of keys
+* object: checks against count of keys.
-* array: checks against length
+* array: checks against length.
-* number: checks the value of the number
+* number: checks the value of the number.
-* string: checks against length
+* string: checks against length.

-## Response
-The largerThanOrEquals rule returns a boolean. `true` for larger or equal values

 ## usage examples: